solidusio/.github/.github/ISSUE_TEMPLATE/new_minor_release.md

+---
+name: New minor release of Solidus (internal)
+about: Create a new minor release of Solidus
+title: 'Reaease vX.Y'
+labels: ''
+assignees: ''
+---

 # New minor release of Solidus

 We are committed to release every quarter in order to have a constant and predictable cadence for our deliverables.